Form preview

 3

-Edit estate planning an introduction.
+Edit estate planning - an.
 Add and change text, add new objects, move pages, add watermarks and page numbers, and more.
 Then click Done when you're done editing and go to the Documents tab to merge or split the file.
 If you want to lock or unlock the file, click the lock or unlock button.

 4